thanksmister/android-mqtt-alarm-panel/README.md

 # MQTT Alarm Panel for Home Automation Platforms

+***I am looking for an individual or individuals to take over this project.
+The maintainer(s) would need to create their own Google Play and republish the applications due to signing certificates.***

 This project is a MQTT Alarm Control Panel and has originally been created for use with [Home Assistant's Manual Alarm Control Panel](https://home-assistant.io/components/alarm_control_panel.manual_mqtt/) component.
 However, the Alarm Control Panel should work with any home automation platform that supports MQTT messaging, such as OpenHab, Node-Red, and SmartThings.
 Alarm Panel is designed specifically for Android Tablet devices, usually mounted inside your home or business.

 ## Support